Vulnerable adult

-A vulnerable adult, sometimes called an incapacitated adult, is an adult who, due to mental or bodily disability, cannot take care of themselves without help from others.
+A vulnerable adult refers to any person who, due to mental, cognitive or bodily disability, is unable to care for themselves.
+It is a socio-economic construct which primarily seeks to describe people who are unable to make a living and/or require some level of help in managing personal life.
+The term is also used in the UK to describe adults who are, for various reasons, at risk of being mistreated by the police.

 Causes

-Adults usually become vulnerable by cognitive impairment such as Down syndrome.
-Aging can cause or worsen a person's vulnerability, by physical decrepitude and/or lack of money.
+Vulnerability can be due to inborn genetic defects, e.g. Down syndrome.
+Aging can cause or worsen a person's vulnerability, by physical decrepitude, dementia, various age-related diseases and/or lack of money due to retirement.
+Physically disabled people, notably where it interfers with finding work, are also vulnerable.
+Adults may also be vulnerable due to neurodevelopmental disorders and/or mental disorders.
+The presence of a diagnosis is usually not in itself sufficient for people to be counted as vulnerable.

+Adults can as well become vulnerable because of man-made disasters such as economic wars, systemic oppression and political upheavals leaving the adults unable to meet their daily needs effectively.

-Many vulnerable adults have suffered abuse, the long-term effects of which may aggravate their vulnerability.
+Many vulnerable adults have suffered abuse, neglect and stigmatization, the long-term effects of which may aggravate their vulnerability.

 Effects

 A vulnerable adult's daily living activities may be affected by impairments such as illiteracy, communication difficulties, learning disabilities and other practical deficits.
 International initiatives (such as the UN's Sustainable Development Goal 4) try to fix this by giving them a fair chance to learn.

-Vulnerable adults' cognitive impairment puts them at greater-than-usual risk of abuse (domestic or institutional) and exploitation.
-Vulnerable adults are also at risk of self-neglect if they do not receive sufficient support.
+If a vulnerable person suffers from cognitive impairment, this may put them at greater-than-usual risk of abuse (domestic or institutional) and exploitation.
+Vulnerable adults may also be at risk of self-neglect if they do not receive sufficient support.

-Vulnerable adults often live in assisted living facilities or council estates, depending on the degree of their vulnerability and the accessibility of such facilities.
+Some vulnerable adults live in assisted living facilities, notably those with cognitive and severe physical impairments, or council estates, depending on the degree of their vulnerability and the accessibility of such facilities.
 Adults who are vulnerable as a result of trauma may be offered trauma counselling.

 Legal protection

-A vulnerable person's legal status depends on the extent of their impairment.
-This can be difficult to assess.
+A vulnerable person's legal status depends on the extent of their impairment rather than on any diagnosis itself.
 Some vulnerable people may not qualify for long-term care despite being generally unable to live independently.

 Vulnerable adults sometimes have guardians - these are individuals with a legal right to make decisions on their behalf, such as those related to medical care and housing.
 Guardians may be family or friends, or they may be professionals who make decisions on behalf of many vulnerable people in exchange for their money.